 About the Bhatnagar Family

 In 1980, the Bhatnagar family immigrated to New Zealand from Canada.
 Roger (Rajeshwar) Bhatnagar, after working in electronics retail in Canada, started a small electronics retail business on Commerce Street in Auckland called Sound Plus.
-Over the coming decade, Sound Plus grew to over nine stores and became known for its aggressive discounting and innovative marketing.
+Over the coming decade, Sound Plus grew to nine stores across Auckland and Hamilton, and became known for aggressive discounting and innovative marketing.

 In 1991, with the help of Fisher and Paykel Finance, Roger bought the Noel Leeming electronics retail chain from receivers.
 After turning the business around, Roger and his team floated Noel Leeming on the NZX in 1993 and the company experienced considerable growth.
 In 1995, the business merged with competitor Bond and Bond Ltd to create "Pacific Retail Group", which was New Zealand's largest electronics retail business.
-His interests in Pacific Retail Group were bought out in 1999, and he became a passive investor with mostly commercial property interests.
+His interests in Pacific Retail Group were bought out in 1999, and he became a passive investor.

 Roger also was the cornerstone investor in Burger King New Zealand in 1994 (exiting in 1996), and was also involved in a number of commercial and residential property projects around Auckland.

-Following his success, Roger was able to engage in philanthropy, support NZ sports, enjoy a little bit of art and watch collecting, as well as a passion for automobiles.
+Following his success, Roger engaged in philanthropy, supported NZ sports, and enjoyed the collecting of beautiful objects.
 Pride of place in his collection for a number of years was a McLaren F1 road car, the first to arrive in New Zealand in 1994.

-Roger deeply enjoyed his friendships with New Zealand and overseas sports players, especially in the part-professional days of NZ cricket in the 1980s, supporting a number of top NZ sportsmen with jobs, sponsorship and testimonial benefits.
-In 2017, Sir Roger's significant collection of cricket memorabilia was donated by his son Aaron to Auckland Cricket.
+Roger deeply enjoyed his friendships with New Zealand and overseas sports players, especially in the semi-professional days of NZ cricket in the 1980s, supporting a number of top NZ sportsmen with jobs, sponsorship and testimonial benefits.
+In 2017, Sir Roger's cricket memorabilia collection was displayed at Auckland Cricket.
 You can read more about Sir Roger Bhatnagar's cricket memorabilia collection here.

-The images of Sir Roger are provided under s42 of the Copyright Act of 1994, allowing fair use for media.
+Sir Roger's images are provided under Copyright Act of 1994 (s42), allowing fair use for media.
 Please contact if higher resolution photos are required.